Jackie Slater: NFL's Iron Man

 In his 56 year career, he had 45 winning seasons, including winning or sharing 17 Southwestern Athletic Conference championships and nine black college football national championships.

-Grambling State opened the 1991 SWAC season against Alcorn State.
+The SWAC champions – Grambling State opened the 1991 SWAC season against the Alcorn State Braves.

 And in the very first snap in the opening series, the Tigers knocked the Braves starting quarterback out of the game.
 The powerful Tigers, picked to win the conference title, had to feel their chances bolstered and started to feel confident of a certain win.